-Off course due to global political issues and negative media propaganda against Iran, there are many negative opinions about this country all over the world and many tourists forget the fact that all these arguments are between governments, not the people.
+Off course due to global political issues, Iran is under heaviest sanctions of all time.
+That is why there is a lot of negative media propaganda against Iran.
+There are many negative opinions about this country all over the world and many tourists forget the fact that all these arguments are between governments, not the people.

 One of the most important factors that has always attracted visitors is the Iranian hospitality.
 Many western visitors do not have a correct view of Islam due to negative propaganda and are unaware of Iranian attitude towards guests.